tigera-solutions/cc-eks-egress-gw/README.md

 ### Time Requirements

-The workshop as a whole will take around 1 to 1.5 hours to complete.
+The workshop as a whole will take around 75-120 minutes to complete.

 ### Target Audience